ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/retarget.md

 ```
 ## Retarget fputc to use the UART

 Many library functions depend on semihosting.
-You must modify, or `retarget`, these functions to use the hardware of the target instead of the host system.
+You must `retarget` these functions to use the hardware of the target instead of the host system.

-Here we will retarget `printf()` to use the [PL011 UART](https://developer.arm.com/documentation/ddi0183) of the FVP:
+Copy and paste the following code into a new file `uart.c`.

-Write a driver for the UART.
-Copy and paste the following code into a new file with the filename `uart.c`.
-This contains code to initialize the UART (`uartInit()`), and a retargeted version of `fputc()` (which is what `printf()` ultimately calls) to make use of the UART.
+This contains code to initialize the UART (`uartInit()`), and a retargeted version of `fputc()` (which `printf()` ultimately calls) to make use of the UART.
 We also create `uart.h` containing various macros.
+This code is taken from extended examples supplied with Arm Development Studio.

-The source also retargets another semihosting function, `__sys_exit()`, to sit in an infinite loop upon execution completion.
+The source retargets another semihosting function, `__sys_exit()`, which is an infinite while loop after completion.
+Typically an embedded application will never return.

 ### uart.c
 ```C